 The four-portion size proved plenty for my family of three that evening.
 I even had leftovers for lunch the next day.

 Each meal I made during my month with Hello Fresh dripped with flavors I would normally be intimidated to incorporate in my cooking.
 I even picked up a few new skills: Now I know how to core a poblano, throw together kiwi salsa and top a beef patty with sweet onion jam.

-As someone with a full-time job and hour-long commute each way, Hello Fresh has transformed my relationship with food and my kitchen.
+Hello Fresh has transformed my relationship with food and my kitchen.
 I still have a hand in planning my meals, but I don't have to worry about the shopping and delivery.
 Hello Fresh's meal kits have expanded my household's palate while taking the pressure off of making it to the grocery store every week.
 I wish the prep work took a little less time, though.
 I still had to commit an hour of my evenings to making dinner, even when HelloFresh suggested a shorter meal time.

 If you use a first-time-user promotion, Hello Fresh will send you a three-meal box at a discount.
 Try it when you're home for a week.
 Enlist a sous chef to make cooking less of a chore and more of an activity.

 Or, don't tell anyone your secret, and let them believe you have your life together enough to put culinary masterpieces on the table all week.
 Bon appétit!